 I-80 travels through several suburbs as it skirts Sacramento to the north.
 Passing through Roseville and Auburn, Interstate 80 begins a slow ascent into the foothills of the Sierra Nevada.
-As one of three major all-weather trans-Sierra routes in the winter (others include U.S. 50 and California 88), Interstate 80 is frequently busy with commercial traffic, tourists, skiers, commuters to Reno, etc. The freeway narrows to four lanes and remains a busy corridor through the foothills toward Donner Summit.
+As one of three major all-weather trans-Sierra routes in the winter (others include U.S. 50 and SR 88), Interstate 80 is frequently busy with commercial traffic, tourists, skiers, commuters to Reno, etc. The freeway narrows to four lanes and remains a busy corridor through the foothills toward Donner Summit.
 Interstate 80 crosses Donner Summit, one of the highest points along the freeway, then descends into Truckee, a gateway to scenic Lake Tahoe.
 Passing by a few small towns in the Truckee River valley, Interstate 80 enters Nevada just east of Farad.

 Eastern and Central Freeway Proposals

 Interstate 80 ends at an interchange with U.S. 101, where it meets the Central Freeway.
 This was not always the planned terminal point for the freeway.
-Prior to August 1965, Interstate 80 was planned to extend across the San Francisco Peninsula along a path roughly located along Fell and Oak Streets (called the Western Freeway) to meet California 1 (which would have also carried the Interstate 280 designation as part of the 1960s plan).
+Prior to August 1965, Interstate 80 was planned to extend across the San Francisco Peninsula along a path roughly located along Fell and Oak Streets (called the Western Freeway) to meet SR 1 (which would have also carried the Interstate 280 designation as part of the 1960s plan).
 Along with the proposed and now cancelled Western Freeway, U.S. 101 (Central Freeway) (now Octavia Boulevard) between Fell Street (the planned Western Freeway split) east to the current Lick/Central interchange was proposed to carry part of Interstate 80.

 The Western Freeway extension of Interstate 80 across the peninsula was killed due to community opposition, community impact, environmental concerns, and cost.
 At the time the Western Freeway was cancelled, signage for Interstate 80 was retracted off the Central Freeway to end at the interchange between the Central Freeway and James Lick Skyway (today's interchange between U.S. 101 and Interstate 80).